-to do its business is all it takes for a little Dachshund's paws
+Even a quick trip outside to relieve itself is all it takes for a Dachsund's paws to freeze

 Animals have ways of dealing with cold temperatures but when